Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 <img src="{{ site.baseurl }}/assets/images/autonomy-diagram.png" alt="Autonomy" style="width: 90%;" />

 You don't have to fix all of your process at once.
-Perhaps you already have a meeting like a retro or a hack-a-thon whose time can be reclaimed with something more effective.
+You can start with a meeting like a retro or an event like a hack-a-thon whose time can be reclaimed with something more effective.

 Some suggestions for the new process:
-1. Truly continuous so that whenever you have time, you work asynchronously.
+1. Truly continuous so that whenever there is time, work can be done asynchronously.
-2. Team and stakeholder opinions on any stories ROI should be visible.
+2. Team and stakeholder opinions on the ROI of bottom up proposed stories is visible.
 3. The project management tool works _for you_.
-Instagram famously ran from tasks listed in a single elaborate Google Doc, but hopefully you can do better.
+Instagram famously ran from tasks listed in a single elaborate Google Doc, but you can do better.
 4. The new process can run in parallel but could be extended to all work.

 ## Good luck
-It's a big step so let's review why going beyond code factory is necessary.

 {% include callout.html
-content="Senior developer increasingly means comfortable leading collaboration." type="warning" %}
+content="Senior increasingly means comfortable leading collaboration." type="warning" %}

 Here's an excerpt from a Netflix senior software engineer position:
 >* Work closely with our customers & partners, understand their use cases & needs, think strategically to seek the right problem to solve at the right time, and innovate with rigor.
 * Collaborate with the team to be responsible for the entire software lifecycle.
 * Work on, collaborate with, and influence the open-source community, and have an impact in the industry.